Nyköping: Connected areas

-The rural localities of Sjösa, Bergshammar, Svalsta and Enstaberga located within 10 km are connected to the city centre by cycle tracks with permanent floodlightning.
+The rural localities of Sjösa, Bergshammar, Svalsta and Enstaberga located within 10 km are connected to the city centre by cycle tracks with permanent lighting.
 In addition there is a nature and coastal area called Tjuvholmen east of the city centre that is part of the locality with many holiday homes.
 Tjuvholmen lacks an asphalted access road and is in general seen as a rural area in spite of its proximity to the city centre.
-East of Arnö on the southern shore there are similar areas such as Örstig which is connected by asphalt road and cycle tracks to Arnö and Nyköping.
-Other nearby rural areas on the southern shore include holiday home areas such as Linudden and Örstigsnäs and also the coastal camping place of Strandstugeviken.
-There is also lighted cycling tracks all the way south roughly 15 km to neighbouring city Oxelösund, making pedestrian and biking transport to nearby areas effective and avoids potentially dangerous contacts with motor vehicles.
+East of Arnö on the southern shore there are similar areas such as Örstig, which is connected by asphalt road and cycle tracks to Arnö and Nyköping.
+Other nearby rural areas on the southern shore include holiday home areas such as Linudden and Örstigsnäs, as well as the coastal camping place of Strandstugeviken.
+There is also lighted cycling tracks all the way south roughly 15 km to the neighbouring city Oxelösund, making pedestrian and biking transport to nearby areas effective and avoids potentially dangerous contacts with motor vehicles.